awsles/AwsServices/README.md

 Unfortunately, there is no API to retrieve this data.
 The data is collected by reading the JavaScript assets used by the AWS Policy Generator at https://awspolicygen.s3.amazonaws.com/policygen.html.
 In turn, the respective documentation pages are also scraped for the description and access level information.
+The documentation page is also scanned for any actions that may not appear in the javascript source.

 The AWS documentation may be found at: https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_actions-resources-contextkeys.html

 ## Anomalies
-In scraping the data, a few anomalies have been observed with the original source data:
+In scraping the data, a few anomalies have been observed with the original source data and/or documentation.

 * The service prefix 'Ses' appears twice: once for the 'Amazon Pinpoint Email Service' and again for 'Amazon SES'.
 This idosyncracy carries through to the IAM policy creator.

 * The 'ses:CreateConfigurationSet' appears several times as a result of the above.

+* Roughly 29 actions were not found in the corresponding documentation page.
+  These are noted in the CSV.

 ---
 # Script